At that time, I was in charge of analytics tasked with understanding business growth and weekly performance.

 Channels, patterns and goals are weighed in by Highlights.
 This helps give our users a clear picture of the performance (and the potential for performance!) of their content.
 It’s the kind of analysis that takes hours to do well, and Highlights makes it available in seconds.

 Go beyond aggregates.
-Data segmentation is the key to understanding true performance and doubling-down on the right campaigns.
+Focus on data quality.
+Segments are the key to understanding true performance and doubling-down on the right campaigns.

 – Highlights, making numbers talk since 2018. 😉